ajdruff/mod-wp/README.md

 * Create a profile for each client so you know exactly what was installed and so you can replicate their installation for similar sites they may want to build.
 * Use GitHub to share profiles with your team.
 Use your source control repository such as GitHub to share installation profiles that work best for your team.

+**Default Configuration Settings**

+Hidden configuration files `.defaults-site-config.php` and `.defaults-profile-config.php` are loaded before any other configuration files are loaded to provide the 'factory defaults' for all settings.
+They should never be edited and will be overridden by any settings that you set in `site-config.php` or the `profile-config.php` files .
+If you forget (or delete) a setting in either of those two files, the settings from the .defaults files will be used.

+#WordPress Configuration

+**How Mod WP Configures WordPress**

+Mod WP takes the settings found in your `site-config.php` and `profile-config.php` files that are identified as `$site[wp_config]` or `$profile[wp_config]` and creates a customized `wp-config.php` file that includes those settings.

+In addition, it updates the `wp_options` database table with any settings that are identified as $site[wp_options] or $profile[wp_options].

+Other modifications it makes:

+* moves the wp-config.php to its own separate directory (see the next section for more information)
+* updates wp-config.php with custom salts
+* optionally creates  `_live` , `_stage`, and `_dev` `wp-config.php` files when used with the [Slide Rule project](https://github.com/ajdruff/slide-rule) ( set $site['slide_rule'] to true);

+If you'd like to re-configure WordPress without overwriting your site's installation, you can do so by setting all 'Selective Installation Tasks' to false except wpConfig which should be set to true.

+**Location of wp-config.php**

+The `wp-config.php` file contains your database username and password, and many other settings used by WordPress to configure your site.
+A typical installation of WordPress places this file alongside the other files contained in the WordPress installation directory, above your web server's root directory.

+With the right file permissions, this location can be fine in terms of security, but some prefer `wp-config.php` to be located outside the web root to further protect against unauthorized viewing or editing.

+By default, Mod WP creates a directory `config` in the WordPress directory and places `wp-config.php` file within it, and then modifies the `wp-config.php` contained in the WordPress installation directory to  include  `config/wp-config.php`.
+The user may then keep the `config` directory in the web root, or move it above the web root.
+Either way, Mod WP makes sure that WordPress can find it.

+To disable this default behavior of moving the wp-config.php file, set $site['move_wpconfig'] to true.
+This will keep `wp-config.php` alongside the other files as intended with a typical installation.